abrahao-dev/abrahao-dev/README.md

 ---

 ### Hello World!
-I'm Matheus Abrahão, a Full Stack Developer 🇧🇷 with expertise in building scalable and high-performance web solutions.
-My primary focus is on backend development with C#, .NET, and Azure, complemented by modern frontend frameworks like React.
+I'm Matheus Abrahão, a Backend Developer 🇧🇷 with expertise in building scalable and high-performance solutions.
+My primary focus is on backend development with C#, .NET, and Azure..

 - 💻 Passionate about clean code and problem-solving
-- 🔧 Skilled in backend and frontend development
+- 🔧 Skilled in backend development
 - 🚀 Continuously learning and applying emerging technologies

 ---

 ### Professional Summary
-As a Full Stack Developer, I specialize in crafting robust systems using C#, .NET, React, and cloud platforms like Azure.
+As a Backend Developer, I specialize in crafting robust systems using C#, .NET, and cloud platforms like Azure.
 I’ve developed and managed the end-to-end infrastructure for my e-commerce platform, [www.martin4shop.com.br](http://www.martin4shop.com.br), gaining experience in both backend and frontend development, API integrations, and database management.

 ---

 ### Focus Areas:
-- Building scalable and modular web applications
+- Building scalable and modular applications
 - Leveraging Clean Architecture and microservices
 - Ensuring performance optimization and API security
 - Integrating cloud-based solutions with Azure